 You configure bliss using the 'settings' page of the UI.
 The first time bliss runs you'll get the option for a tour, on which the the settings page is automatically opened.
 Otherwise, click the 'cog' link at the top right .
 The settings page allows you to specify where your music is and allows you to specify and configure your rules.

 First, locate your music.
 This is the root folder of all your music files.
 For instance, you may have your music files in folders for artists or albums.
 Choose the folder that is the parent of those folders.
 On Windows and Mac, this will be pre-populated to the default music location, but you may wish to change it.
 Use the 'Browse' button to navigate through the folders on the computer bliss is installed on.

 Now, time to configure our first rule.
-I said we would manage cover art in this quick start guide, so under Settings page click the Find missing cover art button.
+I said we would find missing cover art in this quick start guide, so click the Find missing cover art button.
 This will automatically add and configure the Find missing cover art rule with some default settings:

-Note that, also, the Image file names box can be left empty, which means bliss will only embed cover art inside the music files and won't add any separate image files, or more than one image name can be entered, so it saves more than one file in each album folder.
+Note that the Image file names box can be left empty, which means bliss will only embed cover art inside the music files and won't add any separate image files in the album folder.
+Also, more than one image name can be entered, so it saves more than one file in each album folder.
 To separate file names, use the [TAB] or the comma key (this is to allow filenames with spaces to be entered).

 Next, there's 'Embedded art'.
 Embedding art is, I believe, generally a good thing.
 I would suggest leaving this on 'Embed art where possible', but choose 'Ignore' if you prefer.
 If you want to eradicate all traces of embedded art, choose 'Remove all embedded art'.

 There are more rules to configure, hopefully self explanatory, but for now let's move on!